ivy-llc/ivy/README.rst

 **Quick Start**

-Ivy can be installed like so: ``pip install ivy-core`` You can immediately use Ivy to train a neural network like so:
+Ivy can be installed like so: ``pip install ivy-core`` You can immediately use Ivy to train a neural network, using your favourite framework in the background, like so:

 .. code-block:: python